 In a separate bowl, combine the wet ingredients.

 Add the wet to the dry and combine with a spatula.
 Fold in the frozen blueberries.

-Let the muffins cool for 15 minutes and then transfer them to a wire rack to completely cool.
+Once done, et the muffins cool for 15 minutes and then transfer them to a wire rack to completely cool.

-Can be stored in an airtight container for a week or in the freezer for 3 months.
+The muffins can be stored in an airtight container for a week or in the freezer for 3 months.